zenml-io/zenml/docs/book/user-guide/component-guide/orchestrators/local-docker.md

 defining or running your pipeline.
 Check out the [SDK docs](https://sdkdocs.zenml.io/latest/core\_code\_docs/core-orchestrators/#zenml.orchestrators.local\_docker.local\_docker\_orchestrator.LocalDockerOrchestratorSettings) for a full list of available attributes and [this docs page](/docs/book/user-guide/advanced-guide/configure-steps-pipelines.md) for more information on how to specify settings.
+A full list of what can be passed in via the `run_args` can be found [in the Docker documentation](https://docs.docker.com/engine/reference/commandline/run/).

 For more information and a full list of configurable attributes of the local Docker orchestrator, check out the [API Docs](https://sdkdocs.zenml.io/latest/core\_code\_docs/core-orchestrators/#zenml.orchestrators.local\_docker.local\_docker\_orchestrator.LocalDockerOrchestrator)